Fiduciary Financial Advisor in Irving, TX

 Suitability Standard

-• Appropriateness: Advisors merely need to ensure that their recommendations are appropriate for the client’s financial needs and objectives at the time of the transaction.
+• Suitability: Financial advisors only need to ensure that their suggestions are appropriate for the client’s financial requirements and objectives at the time of the transaction.

-• Lower Standard of Care: Financial advisors can consider their own interests as long as the suggestions are appropriate.
+• Lower Standard of Care: Financial advisors can take into account their own interests as long as the recommendations are appropriate.

-• Regulation: Governed by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is appropriate for the client.
+• Regulation: Governed by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is appropriate for the client.

 • Examples: Some broker-dealers and insurance agents.